mehulagg/gitlab/doc/operations/metrics/alerts.md

 > [Moved](https://gitlab.com/gitlab-org/gitlab/-/issues/42640) to GitLab Free in 12.10.

-After [configuring metrics for your CI/CD environment](index.md), you can set up alerting for Prometheus metrics depending on the location of your instances, and [trigger actions from alerts](#trigger-actions-from-alerts) to notify your team when environment performance falls outside of the boundaries you set.
+After [configuring metrics for your CI/CD environment](index.md), you can set up alerting for Prometheus metrics, and
+[trigger actions from alerts](#trigger-actions-from-alerts) to notify your team when environment performance falls outside of the boundaries you set.